JSMassmann/jsmassmann.github.io/blog/BW.md

 This implies e.g. `1 = [[]]`, `2 = [[],[]]`, etc. and also implies strange results such as `0 == [] == false`.

-Let us write some example programs in BW (we add new lines for ease of reading).
+Let us write some example programs in BW (we add spaces and new lines for ease of reading).
 First of all:

 This program reads two numbers `n` and `m` from stdin (encoded as `[n, m]`) and writes `n+m` to stdout.